icholy/tables/README.md

 ![](images/onshape_03.png)

+**Note:** It's been brought to my attention that OnShape is not the best tool for the job.

 ## Printing

 After exporting the part from OnShape as an STL file, I printed it on my P1P using basic PLA with the default profile.